Shan2625/Media-Player-/README.md

 GPIO Buttons: For manual playlist selection.

-Note: Detailed instructions for setting up the RTC module and wiring the GPIO buttons can be found in the HARDWARE.md file.
+Note: Detailed instructions for setting up the RTC module and wiring the GPIO buttons can be found in the respective RTC Setup and GPIO Button Setup file.

 ⚙️ Usage :